zhao1157/PhD-Atomic-Physics/README.md

   - *run.sh*: it is slightly different from the one in **match/create_mesh_1/**, in that *creat_fine_mesh_5.py* needs to read some input parameters, i.e. *2J* and *π*.
 --------
-- **generate_PI_2/**: only the transitions due to the core configuraitons included in BPRM calculation are needed.
+- **generate_PI_2/**: since we are extending the tail, which is due to the core configuraitons that are included BPRM calculation, only these core configuraitons are considered.
+  - *fe18_n3.py*: the same as the one in **match/generate_PI_2/**
+  - *add_awk.sh*: the same as the one in **match/generate_PI_2/**
 --------
-- **combine_tail_3/**: attach the scaled RDW tail to BPRM and outputs the ratio used for each level.
+- **combine_tail_3/**: attach the RDW tail to BPRM.
+  - *combine_tail.py*: since the levels have already been corrected, we are ready to just concatenate the tail to BPRM data.
+Note, in this script, we can get the ratio of BPRM/RDW at the last point, which can give us a rough idea of how these two calculation compare with each other.
+Through this ratio, we can find the levels that are doing well and not well using script in **match/ratio_analysis_4/**.
+To activate this option, uncomment out line 34, and comment out line 35.
+  - *cat.sh*: simply to concatenate 2J_π_ratio files into one file ratio, which is needed in **match/ratio_analysis_4/**.
 --------
 - **other_targets_4/**: I'm going to add the contribution from other core configurations to the tailed-BPRM data.
 Before proceeding, I need to create a symlink to '../bound_levels_0/'.
   - **create_mesh_1/**: extract the energy mesh for each level.